iceyrazor/iceys-server-modpack-manager/README.md

 this can also do multible modpacks at once. witch you can disable if your not using it

+and theres a client sync program that the other user can download and run to sync mods as well

 # small detail?
 i tried to make all the code open source even when downloaded. so that you can edit the webpage and mostly everything as you like.